Coding and diagnostic questions and answers

 Water damaged rear body control modules 987 Boxster

 Water damaged rear control modules on Boxter 987's are fairly easy to replace - but they do need to be coded to suit your vehicle options to work correctly.
 When new the modules will not work correctly on a car with a convertible roof unless they are programmed.

 A used 'donor' module is often listed as a 987 rear BCM, but this could be from a Cayman, or a Boxster of a different specification, so it may not function correctly when fitted to your vehicle.
 We are able to re-code rear body modules 'on' or 'off the car'.
 When doing this off the car we use a purpose designed wiring loom and set of modules that emulate a vehicle.
 This allows the diagnostic equipment to code the module to your requirements.
 A good solution when you are some distance away from us.

 I have replaced my CDR 23 and it now goes into 'protect' mode are you able to make it work again ?

 Security codes started to become redundant on Porsche OEM head-units from around 2002/3.
-Instead of needing a code, the head-unit would instead communicate with the instrument cluster and obtain the embedded VIN from it to check if it matched the one stored in the head unit.
-If all was well then the CDR would turn on, if there was a mismatch in VIN's it would go into safe mode.
-If you have replaced the head-unit you will need one that has the security feature disabled (EEPROM is flashed), or you can have the head unit re-coded to suit your car.
+Instead of needing a code, the head-unit would instead communicate with the instrument cluster and obtain the embedded VIN to check if it matched the one stored in the head unit.
+If it is correct the CDR turns on, if there is a mismatch it goes into safe mode.
+If you have replaced the head-unit you will need one that has the security feature disabled (EEPROM is re-flashed), or you can have the head unit re-coded to suit your car.
 This is a function we have performed for customers.